Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 National Aquarium

-One of the most popular attractions in Baltimore’s Inner Harbor is a must for families with young children
+One of the most popular attractions in Baltimore’s Inner Harbor is a must for families with young children.

-Distance from Washington DC: 55 Minutes | 📍 Google Maps | Nat’l Aquarium Website
+🗺️ Distance from Washington DC: 55 Minutes | 📍 Google Maps | National Aquarium Website

-Baltimore’s National Aquarium is a staple of the Inner Harbor.
-Open to the public since 1981, it houses more than 750 aquatic species and hosts a variety of educational events for all ages.
-It’s definitely one of the best day trips from DC for families with children.
+Open to the public since 1981, the National Aquarium houses more than 750 aquatic species and hosts a variety of educational events for all ages.

-It’s a 38-mile drive from the capital city, but if you don’t want to struggle with the limited parking then you can also get to Baltimore easily by MARC train or Amtrak.
+It’s a 38-mile drive from the capital city.
+But if you don’t want to struggle with the limited parking then you can also get to Baltimore easily by MARC train or Amtrak.

 Legacy Wine Trail

-Wine lovers don’t have to venture far from DC to enjoy an afternoon of vineyard hopping
+Wine lovers don’t have to venture far from DC to enjoy an afternoon of vineyard hopping.

 The Legacy Wine Trail and a mountain on its background

-Distance from Washington DC: 35 minutes | 📍 Robin Hill Farms and Vineyard | Legacy Wine Trail Website
+🗺️ Distance from Washington DC: 35 minutes | 📍 Robin Hill Farms and Vineyard | Legacy Wine Trail Website

 It’s about 35 minutes from Washington DC, making it an excellent option for your DC day trips if you don’t want to venture too far.
 At any of these locations, you can pop in and ask for a tasting, or grab one of their wine flights to see which vintage lights up your taste buds.